Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Depending on a service’s size and complexity, the delivery team may also need the input of some of the following roles:

-- digital performance analyst
+- performance analyst

 - technical architect